GR74/clearairwave/README.md

-i did some of this.
+we did some of this.